jliu1219/academic-kickstart/content/authors/admin/_index.md

 Prior to that, I received my B.S. degree in Chinese Academy of Sciences Hua Loo Keng Class at Beihang University in 2017, supervised by [Ya-xiang Yuan](http://lsec.cc.ac.cn/~yyx/).

-I aim to develop quantum algorithms with sup-polynomial speed-ups over classical algorithms, including topics such as quantum solvers for linear and nonlinear differential equations, quantum simulation, quantum optimization and machine learning, and quantum computational finance.
+I aim to develop quantum algorithms with super-polynomial speed-ups over classical algorithms, including topics such as quantum solvers for linear and nonlinear differential equations, quantum simulation, quantum optimization and machine learning, and quantum computational finance.
 I am also interested in classical algorithms for nonlinear optimization.